cyang-kth/osm_mapmatching/README.md

     833MB output/ubodt.bin
 ```

 Here binary format is selected to increase the reading speed in fmm.

-#### 3.2 Run the interactive demo
+#### 3.2 Run web demo

 After the Python extension of fmm is installed, run the web demo of `fmm` using the provided [configuration file](fmm_web_config.xml).
 More information about the configuration can be found at the [fmm wiki](https://github.com/cyang-kth/fmm/wiki/Configuration).